Sandro Schwarz: Coaching career

 In April 2021, reports appeared in the German media about the possible invitation of Schwarz to Eintracht Frankfurt instead of the outgoing Adi Hütter.
-In response, Schwarz said that he was completely focused on Dynamo, and the spread of rumors in the sports media is an “integral part of football”.
+In response, Schwarz said that he was completely focused on Dynamo, and the spread of rumors in the sports media is an "integral part of football".

-Dynamo finished Schwarz's first season in charge in 7th place, failing to qualify for UEFA competitions, despite gaining 50 points (most since the 2014–15 season).

 In the 2021–22 season, Dynamo won 4 out of their first 5 games and took the top spot in the standings.
 He was chosen as league's coach of the month for the games played in July and August, and once again for September.
 When the regular Russian season's 2.5-months winter break started in December 2021, Dynamo was in second place, two points behind the league-leading Zenit.
 That was the highest position Dynamo took into the winter break since RPL switched to fall-to-spring schedule in the 2011–12 season.
 36 points that Dynamo gained in 18 games played up to that point was the highest for the club since the 1996 season.
 On 15 December 2021, Schwarz extended his contract with Dynamo until the end of the 2023–24 season.
-He was chosen as league's coach of the month again for November-December 2021.
+He was chosen as league's coach of the month again for November–December 2021.
 Dynamo remained in second place in the league for most of the season before some late Dynamo losses allowed Zenit to secure the title with three games left to play in the season.
 The club also qualified for the 2021–22 Russian Cup final, their first Russian Cup final appearance since 2012.
 On the last matchday of the league season on 21 May 2022, Dynamo lost 1–5 at home to PFC Sochi and dropped to 3rd place, letting Sochi overtake them, as Dynamo only gained 1 point in last 5 league games of the season.
 Still, that was the first Top-3 finish for Dynamo since 2008.
 On 29 May 2022, Dynamo lost the Russian Cup final to Spartak 1–2, with Daniil Fomin missing the penalty kick deep in added time.
 Schwarz resigned from Dynamo following the final.

 In June 2022, he joined Hertha BSC, signing a contract until 2024.
+He was sacked in 16 April 2023, following a 5–2 loss to Schalke 04 that left Hertha at the bottom of the table.

+On 14 December 2023, the New York Red Bulls of Major League Soccer announced Schwarz as their new head coach.